muccg/mastr-ms/docs/client-installation.rst

 2. Use the *Browse* button to select the folder containing your data.

-3. Click *Send*Key" to upload the generated SSH key.
+3. Click *Send Key* to upload the generated SSH key.
 The Mastr-MS server administrator will be e-mailed the key and must then install it (see :ref:`adding-keys`).
 Syncing will not be possible until the key is installed on the server.
 If the key was successfully sent,